 Using Email Subdomains Like A Pro

-When using email as a part of a messaging strategy, marketers all have the same goal, right?
+When using email as a part of a customer engagement strategy, marketers all have the same goal, right?
 Getting their messages into customers’ inboxes.
 (Preferably Gmail’s elusive Primary tab, amiright?)

 Email can be a tricky channel—just type “email marketing” into Google to see the plethora of blog posts, books, website, consultants, and more dedicated to helping marketers get those sought-after opens, clicks and conversions.
 The thing is, email has been around for nearly 50 years (😮), which has given ISPs, governments and other regulatory bodies plenty of time to implement some hard-to-navigate rules and regulations…which inevitably brings up the topic of email reputation.

 Your email sender reputation is a major factor in determining whether or not the email you send is going to actually reach a user’s inbox.
 Ensuring you have a good email sender reputation involves a multitude of factors, including following IP warming rules, having a clean email list, and making sure you’re in compliance with legal regulations.

 One aspect of email reputation that doesn’t get enough attention?
 Figuring out which domain you’re going to use to send your email.
 It’s an industry best practice to send from a subdomain, rather than your parent domain—but to understand how this can make your email marketing more effective, you first need to understand what a subdomain is and how it works.